 The process of electing GSCA Officers is chaired by the Immediate Past President.
 There is an open call for nominations.
-The deadline for submitting nominations is the first Friday after Labor Day.
+The deadline for submitting nominations is the first Friday after Labor Day (in 2019, September 6).

 Voting is conducted by online ballot.
 The election becomes available at the close of Opening Session during the Annual Conference (November 8 - 10, 2022), and typically closes the first Thursday in December at 5 pm.

 Nominees are expected to review all policies below.